-Cumulative Amplitude Spectra A comparative analysis was conducted using three tomography scans at 180 deg/s to evaluate the effectiveness of the HAC-LAC strategy in reducing positioning errors.
+Cumulative Amplitude Spectra

+A comparative analysis was conducted using three tomography scans at 180 deg/s to evaluate the effectiveness of the HAC-LAC strategy in reducing positioning errors.
 The scans were performed under three conditions: open-loop, with decentralized IFF control, and with the complete HAC-LAC strategy.
-For these specific measurements, an enhanced high authority controller was optimized for low payload masses to meet the performance requirements.
+For this specific measurement, an enhanced high authority controller (discussed in Section 5.6) was optimized for low payload masses to meet the performance requirements.